What Is General Liability Insurance in South Carolina?

 General liability costs in South Carolina run about $96 monthly for small businesses on average.
 What you actually pay depends on your industry, where you operate and your claims track record.
 These factors determine your premium:

-• Your industry and business type: Humidity creates year-round slip hazards for coastal businesses, driving up insurance costs.
-Indoor consultants in Columbia avoid most weather-related claims and pay lower rates.
+• Your industry and business type: Coastal humidity creates constant slip hazards, which pushes costs higher for many businesses near the water.
+Indoor operations like consulting firms in Columbia avoid most weather-related claims and tend to pay less.

 How to Get General Liability Insurance in South Carolina